Events 2024

 Joint Lecture Series

-Modern machine learning (ML) has largely been driven by neural networks, delivering outstanding results in not only in traditional ML applications, but also permeating into classical sciences solving open problems in physics, chemistry, and biology.
+Modern machine learning (ML) has largely been driven by neural networks, delivering outstanding results not only in traditional ML applications, but also permeating into classical sciences solving open problems in physics, chemistry, and biology.
 This success came at a cost, as typical neural network architectures are inherently complex and their reasoning processes opaque.
-In domains were insights weigh more than prediction, such as modeling of systems biology, or in high-stakes decision making, such as healthcare and finance, ...
+In domains where insights weigh more than prediction, such as modeling of systems biology, or in high-stakes decision making, such as healthcare and finance, ...

-Modern machine learning (ML) has largely been driven by neural networks, delivering outstanding results in not only in traditional ML applications, but also permeating into classical sciences solving open problems in physics, chemistry, and biology.
+Modern machine learning (ML) has largely been driven by neural networks, delivering outstanding results not only in traditional ML applications, but also permeating into classical sciences solving open problems in physics, chemistry, and biology.
 This success came at a cost, as typical neural network architectures are inherently complex and their reasoning processes opaque.
-In domains were insights weigh more than prediction, such as modeling of systems biology, or in high-stakes decision making, such as healthcare and finance, the reasoning process of a neural network however needs to be transparent.
+In domains where insights weigh more than prediction, such as modeling of systems biology, or in high-stakes decision making, such as healthcare and finance, the reasoning process of a neural network however needs to be transparent.
 Recently, the mechanistic interpretation of this reasoning process has gained significant attention, which is concerned with understanding the *internal reasoning process* of a network, including what information particular neurons respond to and how these specific neurons are organized into larger circuits.
 In this talk, I will (1) gently introduce the topic of mechanistic interpretability in machine learning, (2) show how to discover mechanistic circuits within a neural network, (3) discuss the relevance of mechanistic interpretability in real-world applications, and (4) discuss what is still missing in the field.

 Read more